Wei Yaxin: 2025

 At the India Open, Wei and Jiang claimed the title, improving on their runner-up finish from the previous season.
 She also began a short partnership with Feng Yanzhe at the All England Open, where they reached the final before losing to compatriots Guo Xinwa and Chen Fanghui.
 On 18 March, Wei and Jiang rose to world number 1 for the first time.
-That same week, she and Feng captured the Swiss Open.
+That same week, she and Feng captured the Swiss Open title.

 Returning to her regular partnership with Jiang, Wei secured a second consecutive bronze medal at the 2025 Asian Championships and earned her first Sudirman Cup medal after contributing to China's triumph at the 2025 Sudirman Cup.
 She and Jiang also placed second at the Malaysia Masters.

 In July, the pair defended their Japan Open crown, defeating Dechapol Puavaranukroh and Supissara Paewsampran for their first title together since January, before finishing as runners-up at the China Open the following week.
 Seeded second at the 2025 World Championships, they advanced to the final but lost 15–21, 14–21 to Chen Tang Jie and Toh Ee Wei, settling for silver.

+Later in the season, Wei and Jiang reached the Korea Open final before finishing second.
+They went on to win the Arctic Open in October, followed by another final appearance at the Denmark Open the following week.
+At the year-end World Tour Finals, they finished as runners-up to Feng Yanzhe and Huang Dongping, bringing their head-to-head record against Feng and Huang to 3–14.

+2026

+At the season opener in Malaysia, Wei and Jiang lost to familiar rivals Feng/Huang in the final.
+In March, their campaign at the All England Open ended in the quarter-finals.
+They subsequently withdrew from next month's 2026 Asian Championships.
+In May, Wei formed a temporary partnership with Gao Jiaxuan, competing in four tournaments and winning the Malaysia Masters.

+She and Jiang reunited after three months at the Macau Open and captured the title on their first tournament back as a pair.
+The pair claimed their second Worlds bronze medal at the 2026 World Championships.